AG7GN/hampi-backup-restore/README.md

 ## sdbackup.py

 This script will backup and compress the entire microSD card to an external (USB attached) disk or flash drive.
 It can be run from the command line and do scheduled backups via a cron job, or be run interactively as a GUI.

+You might ask: Doesn't Raspbian already have an SD clone utility?
+Yes, it does. that utility makes an exact copy of the SD card to another SD card. `sdbackup.py` makes a *compressed* backup of the microSD card to almost any external disk.
+That backup file can then be burned to a microSD card if desired.
+This allows you to make regular (automated, if desired) backups and have multiple date-stamped backup files to choose from.

 The script creates a file in the destination disk that the user selects.
 The backup file name is of this format:

 	$HOSTNAME_xGB_YYYYMMDDTHHmmSS.gz

 where `$HOSTNAME` is the hostname of the Raspberry Pi., `x` is the size of the microSD card that's being backed up (the script determines this), `YYYY` is the year,  `MM` the month, `DD` day of the month, `T` separates the date from the time, `HH` the hour, `mm` the minute, and `ss` the second when the backup was started. `gz` is the file extension, indicating a 'gzipped' file.

 The USB drive containing the backup file can then be moved to any Mac or Linux or Windows PC and the backup `gz` file can be burned to a microSD card using [Balena Etcher](https://www.balena.io/etcher/).
-The `gz` file does not have to be uncompressed first.
+The `gz` file does not have to be decompressed first.
 Balena Etcher automatically decompresses it.

 Note that when you burn the backup `gz` file to a microSD card, that card must be the same size as or larger than the microSD card from which the backup was made.
 That's why I embedded the original microSD card size into the file name.